amrapallig/LESbrary.jl/README.md

+Created this bracnch for work related to ADC by AG

 # LESbrary.jl

 This package is a framework for building a library of large eddy simulations (LES) of ocean surface boundary layer turbulence — the _LESbrary_ — with [Oceananigans.jl](https://github.com/climate-machine/Oceananigans.jl).
 The LESbrary will archive turbulence data for both idealized and realistic oceanic scenarios.